hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

 ### Mutable or immutable past
 >To which category does the system or parts of it belong and why?

-The Eclipse debugger is an immutable past tool.
+The Eclipse Debugger is an immutable past tool.
 HCR only allows to replace behavior (class methods) that will be executed from now on.
 If you replace code of a method currently executed, the stack frame will be reset.
 Side-effects of already executed code cannot be reverted automatically.

 *P. Rein and S. Lehmann and Toni & R. Hirschfeld How Live Are Live Programming Systems?: Benchmarking the Response Times of Live Programming Environments Proceedings of the Programming Experience Workshop (PX/16) 2016, ACM, 2016, 1-8*